What this article covers:

 - Map your Jira and Wrike users, so you can see in a glimpse who is working on what.

-- You can filter the Jira issue types you want to sync, avoiding bug related issues to flood your dashboard.
+- You can use rules to filter the Jira issue types you want to sync, avoiding bug related issues to flood your dashboard.

 - Want to know the priority of a task or its status?
 Don’t forget to map your Jira workflow.